rekhaDevs/samagragovernance.in/src/pages/project/owd.md

       Teamwork, Transparency, Time, Transformation) framework for improving governance in the state.
 Broadly, this meant breaking down the mandate into three objectives: to improve timeliness, reduce costs and improve citizen satisfaction with OWD projects.
+projectMiddleBannerImage: /img/owd-banner-2.jpg
+approach:
+  - text: >-
       Over four months, the Samagra team diagnosed OWD's complete project execution value chain, from selection of the right projects, project financing, project design, tendering, construction, to maintenance.
       Simultaneously, the team also assessed the Department's organization structure, HR policies and processes, and governance mechanisms.
 The team completed its diagnosis and provided OWD with 36 key recommendations to transform the department, several of which are currently under implementation.
-projectMiddleBannerImage: /img/owd-banner-2.jpg
 keyInitiativesTitle: ' '
 ---